OBenner/data-engineering-interview-questions/avro.md

 [Table of Contents](#Apache-Avro)

 ## What are prerequisites to learn Avro?
 Those who want to learn Avro must know Hadoop’s architecture and APIs, before learning Avro.
-Also must know Java with experience in writing basic applications before going for Avro.
+Also, must know Java with experience in writing basic applications before going for Avro.

 [Table of Contents](#Apache-Avro)